Signed in as:

 DownloadAyala is a New York based contemporary visual artist whose multidisciplinary work explores spirituality, ancestry, and feminine power.
 Born into a lineage of creative women from an Andean border city, she draws deeply from her Indigenous Colombian-Ecuadorian roots and lived experience as a first-generation American.

 Through what she calls Indigenous Surrealism, Ayala creates new visual narratives rooted in real stories of resistance and resilience.
-Her large-scale oil and airbrush portraits serve as spaces of sanctuary, dreamlike realms where her protagonists are safe, empowered, and free from the harmful narratives imposed by dominant culture.
+Her large-scale oil and airbrush portraits serve as spaces of sanctuary, dreamlike realms where her protagonists are safe and free from the harmful narratives imposed by dominant culture.

-Her work is characterized by vibrant color, mythic symbolism, and ethereal figuration centering themes of transcendence, healing, and the divine feminine.
+Her work is characterized by vibrant color and ethereal figuration centering themes of transcendence, healing, and the divine feminine.
 She holds a BFA from California College of the Arts, where she studied painting, animation, and graphic design.

 Ayala has exhibited in solo and group shows, and her work has been recognized by global brands and cultural influencers.
-Through immersive, visually rich storytelling, she invites empowerment, spirituality and reconnection to ancestral wisdom—while continuing to explore color, narrative, and the sacred in everyday life.
+Through immersive, visually rich storytelling, she invites empowerment and reconnection to ancestral wisdom, while continuing to explore color and the sacred in everyday life.

-I’m actually Yesenia Vanessa, Ayala is my last name, artist signature, and the heart of my brand.
-I'm first-generation American with Indigenous roots from Colombia and Ecuador.
-My parents were born in Ipiales, a small Andean city nestled high in the mountains right where the two countries meet.
-Life wasn’t easy for us, but I come from a family of strong women—five sisters, each of us touched by a creative spirit.
-Our father, a skilled woodcarver and carpenter, built much of our home with his own hands.
+I’m Yesenia Vanessa, Ayala is my last name, artist signature, and the heart of my brand.
+I'm first-generation American con raíces Indígenas.
+My parents are from the Andean town Ipiales in southern Colombia on the border of Ecuador.
+I come from a family of strong women, five sisters who all share a creative spirit.
+Our father, a skilled woodcarver and carpenter, pretty much built much of our home with his own hands.